salauddin-shanto/Airlines_webProject/README.md

 3.Move this folder “Airlines”) to C:\xampp\htdocs

-  a.first navigate to your C drive
+        3.1 first navigate to your C drive

-  b.then xampp folder
+        3.2 then xampp folder

-  c.then htdocs
+        3.3 then htdocs

 4.Move the “Airlines” folder here

 5.Go to http://localhost/phpmyadmin/ from your browser

 6.Create a database named “airtravel” (database name must be same as me)

 7.Select the database and click import